chenesan/MindTicker/README.md

 To put it simply, MindTicker should be:

-+Simple(No setting)
++  Simple(No setting)
-+Able to learn the distraction sign of the user
++  Able to learn the distraction sign of the user

 ##How to install